AjinkyaGhadge/ajinkyaghadge.github.io/_portfolio/Scene Classification using Scene Parsing, NLP and Neural Networks.md

 ---
-title: Scene classification using Scene Parsing, NLP and Neural Networks
+title: "Scene classification using Scene Parsing, NLP and Neural Networks"
-subtitle: Converting a scene to a list of objects in the scene, and using the objects to predict the scene category!
+excerpt: "Converting a scene to a list of objects in the scene, and using the objects to predict the scene category!"
 header:
   teaser: assets/images/682_teaser.png
 ---